Volunteer Victim Advocate for People Against Rape

 - Must be reliable and maintain confidentiality.

 - Must be flexible.
-You have to have the ability to apply basic concepts and information to a wide variety of unexpected situations.
+You must have the ability to apply basic concepts and information to a wide variety of unexpected situations.

 - Must have the ability to work within boundaries of PAR’s regulations and procedures.

 - Must be 18.